-Protect your fruit crops this year with a good quality walk in fruit cage.
+If your looking to add growing fruit to your garden or allotment then a self assembly fruit cage kit is a must for protecting your fruit crops .
 With so many types available it can be challenging to choose the right one for your allotment or garden.
-Follow our advice and where to buy great, value for money, walk in crop cages.
+Follow our advice and where to buy great, value for money, fruit cage kits.

 Excellent value for money.
 Made from rust resistant aluminium this cage is a perfect entry level model for those just starting out in fruit gardening.